'Climate and Natural Disaster Relief'

 Not to construct or rehabilitate.
 The mitigation/prevention and recovery rehab phases we leave to others.

-Fundraising to deliver critical needs climate and natural disaster relief:
+Fundraising to deliver critical needs climate and natural disaster relief across the globe.

 (1.)
 To those overwhelmed and in need from wholly predictable catastrophic life-threatening events.
 Yes, predictable!
 Although somewhat at the mercy of natural forces on precisely when and where they will hit.

 (2.)
 During the most critical time.
 The rapid onset evacuation search, rescue, and response phase of operations.
 When there is no time to wait on 'non-resident' agencies.
-Like big government to arrive to set up on the scene when having to first come from away.
+Like big government arriving to set up on the scene when having to first come from away.

 We use the catchall term 'big government' to define the federal, state/provincial integrated emergency management agencies.
 To distinguish their response from that of the community and regional governments.

 We aim to fill the gap.
 To deliver critical aid to the front-line volunteer during the rapid-onset phase of operations.
-Helping to cover out-of-pocket costs of willing and able citizen-volunteers lending their support to the relief effort.
+Helping to cover out-of-pocket costs of willing and able citizen-volunteers, for instance, lending their critical support to the relief effort.
 Knowing, big government and others can take days to mobilize and come from away.

 Critically needed relief funds put to work early through on-site emergency situation response services is the goal.
 Without having to wait on big bureaucracy to catch up!